Simple idea.

 |---|---|---|---|

 We want to be upfront.
-These numbers are rough averages — luck is random and these are not predictions.
+These numbers are rough averages — luck is random.

 Solo mining is not a reliable income source.
-It is a low-cost way to participate in the Bitcoin Cash network with a small chance of winning a meaningful block reward.
-Treat it like a lottery ticket that runs 24/7 and costs you a small amount in electricity.
+It's a low-cost way to participate in the network with a small chance of winning a meaningful block reward.
 As long as your miner is submitting shares, it is working correctly — even if you haven't won yet.

 Ready to connect?

 Two config fields and you're live.
-Use your BCH address as your username.
 No account needed.